pallets/flask/docs/python3.rst

 You should use the latest versions of all Flask-related packages.
 Flask 0.10 and Werkzeug 0.9 were the first versions to introduce Python 3 support.

-Python 3 changed how unicode and bytes are handled, which complicated how low level code handles HTTP data.
+Python 3 changed how unicode and bytes are handled, which complicates how low level code handles HTTP data.
 This mainly affects WSGI middleware interacting with the WSGI ``environ`` data.
-Werkzeug wraps that information in high-level helpers, so encoding issues should not effect you.
+Werkzeug wraps that information in high-level helpers, so encoding issues should not affect you.

 The majority of the upgrade work is in the lower-level libraries like Flask and Werkzeug, not the high-level application code.